Research Toxicologist — Genetic and Molecular Toxicology

 Discovery of Novel MicroRNAs in Rat Kidney Using Next Generation Sequencing and Microarray Validation.

-Meng F, Hackenber M, Li Z, Yan J, Chen T.
+Meng F, Hackenber M, Li Z, Yan J, and Chen T.

 Silver Nanoparticle-Induced Mutations and Oxidative Stress in Mouse Lymphoma Cells.